(last updated 2021-10-14)

 - (1) Shǔjì states: When Yǔ set out with the army to besiege Fán, he dreamed of a pig gnawing on his foot, and said to his son Píng: “This year I have become weaker, and so may not return!”

 Xīng appellation Ānguó.
 From youth he had reputation, and Chancellor Zhūgě Liàng was deeply impressed with him.
 When Capped he became Palace Attendant, Central Supervisor of the Army, but after several years he died.
-His son Tǒng succeeded, wed a princess, and his office reached Internal Cadet-General of the Tiger Guard.
-He died, had no sons, so Xīng’s other son Yí continued the fief.
+His son Tǒng succeeded, bestowed a princess, and his office reached Internal Cadet-General of the Tiger Guard.
+He died, had no sons, so Xīng’s lesser [concubine born] son Yí continued the fief.
 (2)

 - (2) Shǔjì states: Páng Dé’s son Huì followed Zhōng [Huì] and Dèng [Ài] in attacking Shǔ.
 When Shǔ was destroyed, he exterminated the Guān family.